gocheap/stock-images.wp/stock-images/readme.txt

 == Frequently Asked Questions ==

-= Can I put my photos in multiple directories? =
+= I have images of multiple dimensions.
+How can I classify them? =

+You can put them in multiple sub-directories.
 Yes.
 Just update your file name after your base url. eg. `[stockimage name='sub-directory/image-name.jpg']`

+You can use this trick to classify banners, logos, icons or full sized images.

+= How can I protect my images? =

+This plugin is to consume your hosted images.
+Providing safety to your hosted images is beyond the scope of the plugin.
+However, you can use .htaccess and index.php files to prevent directly listing and hot-linking to your images.

-= Are my photos safe? =
+= How can I setup my hosted server? =

 Actual hosting of your photography is not the scope of this plugin.
-You can upload your photos anywhere accessible via web.
+But you should upload your photos anywhere accessible via web.
-Protect hotlinking on your photos and disable directory listing for safety.
+You can use Dropbox or FTP like tools to upload your file on your server.

+Consult with your hosting provider regarding:

+ - How to upload your files
+ - Bandwidth you are using

+= Can I upload raw images from my camera? =

+Not recommended due to file size and bandwidth.
+Rather make suitable thumbnails or at least optimize your images.
+Your website should always have least possible content output.

 == Screenshots ==